Skip to content

 6. Workers (1933)

-7. Landscape with a Bull (1925)
+7. Landscape with Bull (1925)

 The poetic rusticity of this painting influenced organic prints that evoke the Brazilian countryside in subtle details.

-8. Anthropophagy (1929)
+8. Cannibalism (1929)

 Tropical shapes and intertwined bodies appear in accessories that combine symmetry and freedom.